beccajonas/method-webhook-integration/README.md

 - A Method API key for the **dev sandbox** (required)
 - A webhook endpoint URL to receive webhook notifications

-## Important: API Key Requirement

-**⚠️ This application requires a Method API key for the dev sandbox environment.** Make sure you're using a dev sandbox API key, not a production key.

 ## Installation